Project: join.me Support Site UX/UI Redesign

 - maintaining or improving current CSAT

 - achieving a channel shift of phone volume to self-help

 Wireframes, Mockups & Prototypes

 Our goal was to guide users to the best support channel that would help them get the answers to their questions quickly while also deflecting top call drivers into the contact center.
 When self-help (a knowledge base article) did not answer the customer’s question, the user was presented with the channel that best addressed their question (email, phone or chat) based on case-type analysis.

-Looking at competitor web sites and best-in-class examples of knowledge bases built on the same SalesForce Communities platform we were going to use, I created a simple wireframe of the key elements and layout of each of the types of pages (home page, article, search results, contact us).
+Looking at competitor web sites and best-in-class examples of knowledge bases built on the same SalesForce Communities platform we were going to use, I created a low fidelity wireframe of the key elements and layout of each of the types of pages (home page, article, search results, contact us).
 I then mocked up the desired UI in Adobe Photoshop after a series of iterative design sessions.

 I shared the art boards and prototype with the development team to guide them in building the dev site.
 The dev site was used to test quickly whether the concept could work (“is this possible?”).

 In the testing phase, I coordinated feedback from the business to the development team and provided clarifications and approvals as development progressed.
 Often we had to return to the original design and refine what experience we could provide in the first external iteration (the MVP=minimum viable product) due to the discovery of technical constraints on the new platform (SalesForce Communities) and other blockers.